 The Company has one reportable segment.
 All of the Company's activities are interrelated, and each activity is dependent and assessed based on how each of the activities of the Company supports the others.
-For example, the sale of manufactured homes is done through wholesale and retail operations that include providing transportation and consignment arrangements with dealers.
-The Company also provides financing options to the customers to facilitate such sale of homes.
-In addition, the sale of homes is directly related to financing provided by the Company.
-Accordingly, all significant operating and strategic decisions by the chief operating decision-maker, the Executive Chairman of the Board, are based upon analyses of the Company as one segment or unit.
+For example, the sale of manufactured homes includes providing transportation and consignment arrangements with dealers.
+We also provide financing options to the customers to facilitate such sale of homes.
+In addition, the sale of homes is directly related to financing provided by us.
+Accordingly, all significant operating and strategic decisions by the chief operating decision-maker, the Executive Chairman of the Board, are based upon analyses of our company as one segment or unit.